 Additionally, ballady Disney songs rarely rely on the metaphorical.
 The biggest ballads from the studio, like “A Whole New World,” “The Circle of Life,” “Let It Go,” etc. are direct.
-They bang the listener over the head with zero subtly, even down to their titles (which when I review Mary Poppins Returns, I’ll have a bit to say on that matter).
+They bang the listener over the head with zero subtly, even down to their titles.
 However, “Feed the Birds” at first blush doesn’t entail any meaning.
 The moral derives from the image of a destitute elderly woman at the steps of a church, asking for money to feed her birds.
 The simple image makes for simple metaphors, whether the birds refer to the marginalized or the children.

 The understated moral presents itself as even more mundane because in an otherworldly film about a magical nanny, made by a studio with a theme park nicknamed “The Magic Kingdom,” arises a problem not solvable by magic, not solvable by Kings or Queens, or Fairy Godmothers, or a Genie.
 The consequences are real, dark, and melancholic.
-The song within the plot, just as the children see their father in the bank, just as they see the old bird lady, just as their father begins to see the error in his ways, binds the film together, binds Mary Poppins’ purpose, binds Mr Banks’ inability to see what’s in front of his eyes.
+The song within the plot just as the children see their father in the bank, just as they see the old bird lady, just as their father begins to see the error in his ways—binds the film together, binds Mary Poppins’ purpose, and joins Mr Banks’ inability to see what’s in front of his eyes.
 “Feed the Birds” perfectly bridges P.L.
-Travers’, originally, sullen stories with the film’s cheery disposition.
+Travers’ sullen stories with the film’s cheery disposition.